-Aricia, Ariel Craft, Bay Area theatre, Brennan Pickman-Thoon, Brian Hickey, Brooke Jennings, Cecily Bednar Schmidt, Courtney Walsh, Cutting Ball Theater, Dave Gardner, Ed Berkeley, Emily Radosevich, Feminism, Feminist, Greek drama, Greek mythology, Greek tragedy, Heather Kelly-Laws, Hippolytus, independent theatre, indie theatre, Ismene, Jean Racine, Karen Offereins, Katie Smith, Keira Sullivan, Kenneth Heaton, King Theseus, Leanna Keyes, Liz Stanley, Make America Great Again, Maria Leigh, misogyny, Neiry Rojo, Nick Kumamoto, Nina Ball, Oenone, Panope, Patriarchy, Phèdre, Rachel Mogan, Rob Melrose, San Francisco theatre, sexism, Theramenes
+Aricia, Ariel Craft, Bay Area theatre, Brennan Pickman-Thoon, Brian Hickey, Brooke Jennings, Cecily Bednar Schmidt, Courtney Walsh, Cutting Ball Theater, Dave Gardner, Ed Berkeley, Emily Radosevich, female director, Feminism, Feminist, Greek drama, Greek mythology, Greek tragedy, Heather Kelly-Laws, Hippolytus, independent theatre, indie theatre, Ismene, Jean Racine, Karen Offereins, Katie Smith, Keira Sullivan, Kenneth Heaton, King Theseus, Leanna Keyes, Liz Stanley, Make America Great Again, Maria Leigh, misogyny, Neiry Rojo, Nick Kumamoto, Nina Ball, Oenone, Panope, Patriarchy, Phèdre, primarily female cast, Rachel Mogan, Rob Melrose, San Francisco theatre, sexism, SFThtr, social commentary, theater review, theatre, Theatre review, Theramenes

 “There is no greater sorrow

 Than to be mindful of the happy time